opencyber-space/MemoryGr.id/docs/creation-storage.md

 Absolutely!
-Below is the **professionally rewritten, technically accurate, and fully adapted documentation for FrameDB Persistent (TiDB-backed) instances**, based on the structure of your original In-Memory version.
+Below is the **professionally rewritten, technically accurate, and fully adapted documentation for MemoryGrid Persistent (TiDB-backed) instances**, based on the structure of your original In-Memory version.

 ---

-# Creating FrameDB Persistent Instances (TiDB-backed)
+# Creating MemoryGrid Persistent Instances (TiDB-backed)

-Persistent FrameDB instances use TiDB as the underlying database engine and are managed via the FrameDB Config Service.
+Persistent MemoryGrid instances use TiDB as the underlying database engine and are managed via the MemoryGrid Config Service.
 These instances are distributed across Kubernetes clusters, with centralized provisioning managed by a global controller and cluster-specific deployments handled by local config services.

 ---

-## Creating FrameDB Local Config Service for Persistent Instances
+## Creating MemoryGrid Local Config Service for Persistent Instances

-The FrameDB local config service must be set up on each cluster where persistent FrameDB instances will be deployed.
+The MemoryGrid local config service must be set up on each cluster where persistent MemoryGrid instances will be deployed.
 This service handles deployment, configuration, and health checks for the TiDB-based databases in response to commands proxied by the global config service.

 ---

 ## API: `POST /framedb-config/setup`

-Sets up the FrameDB Config Service on the target Kubernetes cluster, including the TiDB-compatible infrastructure.
+Sets up the MemoryGrid Config Service on the target Kubernetes cluster, including the TiDB-compatible infrastructure.

 ### Behavior

 * Creates namespace `framedb-config` (if not present)
-* Deploys MongoDB + FrameDB Config Service with:
+* Deploys MongoDB + MemoryGrid Config Service with:

   * Persistent storage mounted at `/data/db`
   * Internal ClusterIP service: `framedb-local-config`